artebin/felix/NOTES.md

 Second thing to do is the setup of the monitors, there are several ways to do it:
 - X.org configuration (in `/usr/share/X11/xorg.conf.d`)
-- LightDM configuration and xrandr
+- LightDM configuration and xrandr (in `/etc/lightdm/lightdm.conf.d`)
-- window manager autostart an xrandr
+- window manager autostart and xrandr

 Lightdm configuration: create `/etc/lightdm/lightdm.conf.d/10-setup_displays.conf`
 ```